DaemonLab/Drone-Swarm-InterIIT-2023/README.md

 ```
 $ source Drone_Env/bin/activate
 ```
-Now you are in a Drone's Python virtual environment , follow the <a href="#setupLinux">following cmds</a> for installation of packages
+Now you are in a Drone's Python virtual environment , follow the <a href="#SetU">following cmds</a> for installation of packages

 Note:
 You can deactivate environment using